mevin-singh/Portfolio-Projects/Python/Delivery Duration Prediction/README.md

 From the feature importances plot, we can see that:
 - Random Forest and Gradient Boosting placed the same importance on Satisfaction Percentage, Low traffic road density and distance.
-All 3 are very relevant factors that can affect delivery duration
+All 3 are very relevant factors that can affect delivery duration.
 - For the Neural Network, the most important feature was distance and it is very clear that it can and will affect delivery duration